gdbooks/LegacyOpenGL/Chapter7/Ex1.md

 Before we render the quad we set the color to white with this code: ```GL.Color3(1f, 1f, 1f);```.
 Try setting that to blue to see how vertex colors affect textures.

 ## Adding some detail
+Let me know when you get to this point and i'll upload the rest

 ## On Your Own
+Let me know when you get to this point and i'll upload the rest